-“I have this happiness over the fact that I don’t have to worry about getting hurt,” Earnhardt Jr. says.
+“I have this happiness over the fact that I don’t have to worry about getting hurt,” he told PEOPLE last year in an interview at his 300-acre estate in North Carolina.
 “When I come home to [Isla], I don’t have to worry about ever coming home hurt.
 I don’t ever have to worry about spending months with symptoms while she’s turning 1.
 You know what I mean?
 Me and Amy get to experience this together.”

-While Earnhardt Jr. says he’s having a blast on TV, he’s sure his time at the track isn’t forever.
-Some day, though it’s hard to say when, his family is “going to disappear.”
+While Dale said then that he was having a blast on TV, where he has been an analyst for NBC Sports after retiring, he said he was sure his time at the track wasn’t forever.
+Some day, though it was hard to say when, his family was “going to disappear” and “go do whatever we want,” he said.

-“I look forward to it,” Earnhardt Jr. says.
-“There’ll be a day when me and her just hang out and don’t need to be anywhere.”
+“I look forward to it,” he said.
+“There’ll be a day when me and [Amy] just hang out and don’t need to be anywhere.”